RobinPeensVelocity/desktop-application-for-windows/desktop-application-for-windows/windows/getting-started/workspaces.md

 After making changes to a workspace, it becomes a custom workspace.

-All your workspaces are located in the Desktop terminal installation directory C:\Users\user\Documents\TraderEvolution x64\My workspaces
+All your workspaces are located in the Desktop terminal installation directory C:\Users\user\Documents\VelocityTrader x64\My workspaces

 To have quick access to this folder click on the button ‘More’ at the top of the terminal and choose ‘Open data folder’: